-The leading Belgian ace of WW I, Willy Coppens de Houthhulst, was born on July 6, 1882 at Watermael Belgium.
+The leading Belgian ace of WW I, Willy Coppens de Houlthulst, was born on July 6, 1882 at Watermael Belgium.
 The son of a successful artist, Willy was called up for military service in 1912.
 After several years in the infantry, Willy was able to join the air arm as a pupil pilot in 1915.

-He went to Britain for his flight training where he met Albert Ball.
-He earned his wings and returned to Belgium for advanced flight training at Etampes.
-Finally, he was posted to No. 6 Squadron flying the B.E.
-2C on reconnaissance missions.
 He experienced his first aerial combat in May of 1917 when he survived an attack by four German fighters.
 Still disappointed about being in a reconnaissance unit, Willy was delighted in 1917 when he was transferred to Fighter Escadrille No. 1 based at Les Moeres airfield.

 Initially flying Neuport Scouts, the unit was re-equipped with a capable French-made single seat fighter, the Hanriot HD.1.
 Designed by M. Dupont in 1916, the HD.1 was a single-seat, staggered-wing, biplane powered by a 120-HP Le Rhone rotary engine.
 The HD.1 had an interesting open fronted cowling, and metal panels reached as far back as the cockpit.
-In standard configuration the HD.1 was armed with only a single Vickers machine gun, and was capable of 114-MPH.
+In standard configuration the HD.1 was armed with only a single Vickers machine gun, and was capable of 114 mph.

 This lack of fire power caused many of the Italian pilots who flew the HD.1, including the top Italian ace to survive the War, to add a second gun.
 Although generally ignored in France, more than 800 were built for the Italians and more than 100 for the Belgians during WW I. Throughout the winter of 1917-18 Coppens had no meaningful enemy engagements.